 ManDown Detection

 When it comes to ManDown recognition, we are faced with a wide range of applications and use cases.
-Identifying a dangerous condition for the person on the ground may not be easy, as we could find ourselves faced with various situations (all equally critical) but which present completely different evolutions.
+Identifying a dangerous condition for the person on the ground may not be easy, as we could find ourselves faced with various situations (all equally critical) but which present completely different evolution.
 Just think of the difference between a person who slowly collapses on the ground (bending over and then going to the ground), compared to a person who is hit by a vehicle or who falls abruptly on the ground.

 Being able to have a single device that is able to identify such different situations at the same time is a difficult task, therefore, usually a use case is preferred and the best operating parameters for that type of application are selected.